Mobile-First Indexing & SEO

 What To Do About Mobile-First

-There’s no immediate need to panic, but it’s time to take this change seriously, especially if you care about your search engine optimization.
+There’s no immediate Sites that are not in the first wave do not need to panic, but it’s time to take this change seriously, especially if you care about your search engine optimization.
 At St. Louis Digital Media all of our websites are designed to be mobile-first and fully responsive.
 If your website is responsive and you’re happy with your rankings, you most likely don’t need to take any immediate action.
 Some precautions that can be taken to preserve your rankings would be to prioritize mobile page speed and load time.
 Optimizing images and dynamic features could also improve your user experience.
-If you have questions about our digital marketing services, fill out this form to get a free consultation.

 Need Help Or Have Questions?